will-short/Barista/README.md

 # Barista a Untappd clone:
-My goal for this app was to implement elements of untappd's social media functionallity with some outside design influence from other popular social mdia sites.
+My goal for this app was to implement elements of untappd's social media functionallity with some outside design influence from other popular social media sites.

 ## Live Site: https://barista-project.herokuapp.com/